 DepartmentSchool of Accounting, Economics and Finance

-The PhD will be based in the Faculty of Business and Law, and will be supervised by Dr Alexis Stenfors, Dr Paraskevas Pagas and Dr Michail Filippidis.
+The PhD will be based in the Faculty of Business and Law, and will be supervised by Professor Pierre Faillier, Professor Alex Ford and Dr He Yuan.

-Candidates applying for this project may be eligible to compete for one of a small number of bursaries available.
-Successful applicants will receive a bursary to cover tuition fees for three years and a stipend in line with the UKRI rate (£17,668 for 2022/23).
+Successful applicants will receive a bursary to cover tuition fees for three years and a stipend in line with the UKRI rate (£18,622 for 2023/24).
 Bursary recipients will also receive a contribution of £2,000 towards fieldwork.
 In addition, the Faculty supports conference costs with a contribution of £550 and training costs with a contribution of £450.

 The work on this project could involve: